habibcomsats/NVFlare/docs/contributing.rst

 Contributing
 ============

-Welcome to NVIDIA FLARE!
+Welcome to [BLINDED] FLARE!
 We’re excited you’re here and want to contribute.
-This documentation is intended for individuals and institutions interested in contributing to NVIDIA FLARE.
-NVIDIA FLARE is an open-source project and, as such, its success relies on its community of contributors willing to keep improving it.
+This documentation is intended for individuals and institutions interested in contributing to [BLINDED] FLARE.
+[BLINDED] FLARE is an open-source project and, as such, its success relies on its community of contributors willing to keep improving it.
 Your contribution will be a valued addition to the code base; we simply ask that you read this